Portuguese South African: History

-The Portuguese explored the coasts of South Africa in the late 15th century, and nominally claimed them as their own with the erecting of padrões (large stone cross inscribed with the coat of arms of Portugal placed there as part of a land claim).
+The Portuguese explored the coasts of South Africa in the late 15th century, and nominally claimed them as their own with the erecting of padrões (large stone crosses inscribed with the coat of arms of Portugal placed there as part of a land claim).
 Bartolomeu Dias did so in 1486, and Vasco da Gama recorded a sighting of the Cape of Good Hope in 1497, en route to India.

 The early 20th century witnessed a trickle of emigrants from Madeira whose numbers greatly increased in the decades following World War II.
 Madeiran immigrants, who are traditionally associated with horticulture and commerce, form the largest group within South Africa's Portuguese community.

 The largest single event of Portuguese settlement occurred when the former Portuguese colonies became independent in 1975.
 Most of them went to Portugal and Brazil, but a significant number of black and white refugees from Angola and Mozambique made their way to South Africa.
 Their arrival made South Africa the home of the largest Portuguese African population, increasing it from about 49,000, to 300,000.

+Rosettenville in Johannesburg was a significant hub for white Portuguese immigrants between the 1940s and 1980s, they were mostly from mainland Portugal.
+It is estimated that in this period, 50 000 Portuguese-speakers moved into the area.
+After Angola and Mozambique gained independence from Portugal in 1976 and 1975, many Portuguese Mozambicans and White Angolans settled in the area.
+The area became known as 'Little Portugal', with residents celebrating their shared heritage in a number of ways including food and festivals.
+10 June, Portugal Day was also celebrated there.
+By 1981, Portuguese was being taught in sixteen public schools in South Africa and there were 42 Portuguese social clubs operating in the country.

+Woodstock in Cape Town became the first suburb in the city where a distinct Portuguese, ethnic community developed.
+The Portuguese population in the city increased from 228 immigrants in 1936 to 1649 immigrants by 1970.
+A total of 675 of these immigrants, coming from Madeira, settled in Woodstock between 1940-1980 and the area earned the nickname "Little Madeira."
+Portuguese fishermen settled in the suburb in the 1930s and became known as the "pioneers" of the Portuguese diaspora in the Cape.
+They chose to settled in Woodstock for its location close to the harbour and for its relative affordability.